Future-House/BixBench/README.md

 1. Load the raw trajectory data
 2. Create an evaluation dataframe
 3. Run majority vote analysis (for MCQ questions)
-4. Compare model performance across different run groups defined in `config.py`
+4. Compare model performance across different run groups defined in the YAML file
 5. Generate visualizations

 The script will save the evaluation dataframe as a CSV file in the `bixbench_results/` directory as well as the plots.